-- If they are tardy, but no more than 10 minutes late, they will be marked with an unexcused tardy and given 1 attendance point. - If they are more than 10 minutes tardy, they will be marked with an unexcused absence and given 3 attendance points. - A student will fail to complete LEAD if they accumulate 12 attendance points.
+- If a student is tardy after 5 minutes, they will be marked with an unexcused tardy and given 1 attendance points. - If they are more than 15 minutes late, they will be marked with an unexcused absence and given 3 attendance points. - A student will fail to complete LEAD if they accumulate 12 attendance points.

-When a student accumulates 9 points, a conference will be scheduled between them, the LEAD Advisor, and the LEAD Coordinators.
+When a student accumulates 9 points, a conference will be scheduled between them, the LEAD Program Coordinator Andrea Stuiber, and the LEAD Coordinators, Alyssa Daniels and Frances Balto.

 Absences and tardies can be excused only by Andrea Stuiber (astuiber@imsa.edu), the LEAD Program Coordinator.
 Please inform your facilitators and Andrea Stuiber in a timely manner before the module if you will need an excused absence or excused tardy.

-Examples of excusable absences or tardies include: sports, illness, death in the family, religious holidays, school-sponsored activities, medical appointments and family emergencies.
-Examples of inexcusable absences include: attendance in-halls, study hours, clubs, and Residential Life programming.
+Examples of excusable absences or tardies include: sports competitions, illness, death in the family, religious holidays, school-sponsored activities, medical appointments and family emergencies.

+Examples of inexcusable absences include: attendance in-halls, study hours, clubs, co-curriculars, sports practices and Residential Life programming.